Ada Lovelace: Adult years

 Lovelace became close friends with her tutor Mary Somerville, who introduced her to Charles Babbage in 1833.
 She had a strong respect and affection for Somerville, and they corresponded for many years.
 Other acquaintances included the scientists Andrew Crosse, Sir David Brewster, Charles Wheatstone, Michael Faraday and the author Charles Dickens.
 She was presented at Court at the age of seventeen "and became a popular belle of the season" in part because of her "brilliant mind".
 By 1834 Ada was a regular at Court and started attending various events.
 She danced often and was able to charm many people, and was described by most people as being dainty, although John Hobhouse, Byron's friend, described her as "a large, coarse-skinned young woman but with something of my friend's features, particularly the mouth".
 This description followed their meeting on 24 February 1834 in which Ada made it clear to Hobhouse that she did not like him, probably due to her mother's influence, which led her to dislike all of her father's friends.
 This first impression was not to last, and they later became friends.

 On 8 July 1835, she married William, 8th Baron King, becoming Lady King.
 They had three homes: Ockham Park, Surrey; a Scottish estate on Loch Torridon in Ross-shire; and a house in London.
-They spent their honeymoon at Worthy Manor in Ashley Combe near Porlock Weir, Somerset.
-The Manor had been built as a hunting lodge in 1799 and was improved by King in preparation for their honeymoon.
+They spent their honeymoon at Ashley Combe near Porlock Weir, Somerset, which had been built as a hunting lodge in 1799 and was improved by King in preparation for their honeymoon.
 It later became their summer retreat and was further improved during this time.
 From 1845, the family's main house was Horsley Towers, built in the Tudorbethan fashion by the architect of the Houses of Parliament, Charles Barry, and later greatly enlarged to Lovelace's own designs.